Conventional wisdom says that you should invest in the market in small bites.

 The Bottom Line

-But if you happen to have a cool stash of cash lying around – perhaps from a tax refund or something else – don’t be afraid to toss it into the market immediately.
-Protect your asset allocation, not your averaging method.
+But if you happen to have a cool stash of cash lying around – perhaps from a tax refund, bonus, commission, gift, or asset sale – don’t be afraid to toss it into the market immediately.